frequencydesign/JavaScript-interview-carousel-slider/README.md

 ###The Interview Conditions
 The interview was pretty straight forward.
 Three 30 minute 2-person panel interviews and one 20 minute VP of Technology interview, followed by a programming test.
 Build a carousel using the assets and instructions given.

 You have 4 hours to complete this.
-Here's a computer with a basic text editor.
+Here's a computer with a basic text editor and internet.

 Good luck.